science-digital/sd-integration-tool-template/README.md

 This is the most basic beginner tutorial (akin to Hello World!).
 If you want a more advanced tutorial see the additional tutorials listed here https://github.com/csiro-internal/sciansa-integration?tab=readme-ov-file#further-reading .

 This document is currently in the process of being updated.
-If needed you can revert to the original version be jumping to [IVCAP Tool Demo](#ivcap-ai-tool-demo).
+If needed you can revert to the original version by jumping to [IVCAP Tool Demo](#ivcap-ai-tool-demo).